schlosrat/FlightPlan/README.md

 * New Ap (for user specified value) - planned for next Pe
 * New Pe & Ap (for user specified values) - planned now
 * New Inclination (for user specified value) - Planeed for next equatorial AN
-### Create Maneuver Nodes for Maneuvers Relative to the Selected Target
+### Create Maneuver Nodes for Maneuvers Relative to the Selected Target (only available if a target is selected)
 * Match planes at AN
 * Match Planed at DN
 * Hohmann Transfer to Target